-Most of the time before flooding occurs there are warning signs, so this means there are some steps which should be taken in order to minimize damages especially if it’s a flash flood.
+Most of the time before flooding occurs, there are warning signs, so this means there are some steps to minimize damages, especially if it’s a flash flood.
 Let’s take a look at some of these critical steps.

 - Inspect everything; inside and outside.

 - Make sure that your gutters are clear of debris.

 - Drain any water that’s in the low lying areas; this is to ensure that water is away from foundations and basements.

-- Check all your important items like electronics, furniture, and photos to find the ones that are vulnerable to damages during flooding.
+- Check all your essential items like electronics, furniture, and photos to find the ones that are vulnerable to damages during flooding.
 You should come up with protective measures that can help prevent the property from getting damaged.

 Insurance Claim Preparation